 This means out treatments are not thrust upon you.
 Our treatments take on a ‘forum’ style approach where our therapist does not talk ‘at you’ but ‘with you.’
 This encourages your full participation in the treatments we provide.

 Other therapists may wish to uncover your dysfunctional side, whilst we wish to uncover and nurture your resourceful side.
 We feel the act of raising your hand and seeking out our support allows us to assume you hold hope in overcoming your addiction to alcohol.

 Each of our alcohol rehab clinics comes equipped with a full team of counsellors, therapists, and psychologists who will be able to offer the following therapies to you:

-CBT stands for cognitive-behavioral therapy and focuses on helping a person through various mental health disorders and problems.
-CBT typically focuses on how thoughts, feelings, and behaviors work together.
+CBT stands for cognitive-behavioural therapy and focuses on helping a person through various mental health disorders and problems.
+CBT typically focuses on how thoughts, feelings, and behaviours work together.

-It can be used to change thinking and behavioral patterns, regulate emotions, and help a person develop the coping strategies that are needed to stay sober and deal with life.
+It can be used to change thinking and behavioural patterns, regulate emotions, and help a person develop the coping strategies that are needed to stay sober and deal with life.

 DBT mainly focuses on regulating emotions, learning acceptance, and being mindful.

 Supplemental therapy includes things like animal-assisted therapy, yoga, meditation, art therapy, music therapy, acupuncture, etc. A lot of rehab facilities offer various kinds of supplemental therapies, which one(s) a particular patient chooses really depends on what they are interested in.